 As far as civil construction is concerned, there are several spaces to look at.
 For example, the palace of El Gran Maestre from the 14th century and Mudejar style.
 The town hall, on the other hand, is of neoclassical and 18th century style.
 Later, from the 19th century, is the palace of Gómez-Jara.
 Other monuments to visit are the Temple’s house-palace, the Quintanos’ house, the Marqués de Lorenzana’s palace and the Ovando’s house.
 As a curiosity, the mosaic that occupies the Plaza de España has characteristic elements of art deco.
+A jewel of Badajoz.

 Located in the foothills of Sierra Morena and very close to Portugal, this monumental village in Badajoz with a Templar past has much to tell.
 Jerez de los Caballeros, Ceret, for the ancient Phoenicians, preserves many archaeological remains of various settlements.
 It is also the birthplace of Vasco Nuñez de Balboa; an explorer and the first European to see the Pacific Ocean.
 From the 12th century onwards, its Arab fortress was consolidated and the Order of the Temple built the walled enclosure.
 The wall has six gates: Alconchel, Burgos, Nueva, Santiago, Sevilla and La Villa.